zevarito/fletcher/README.md

 Tests are writted using Gerbil test framework and are separated in two groups.
 Browser side tests will test the Async behavior of Fletcher, and Server side test will test Fletcher Sync behavior running with Node.
-PhantomJs is a dependency to run Browsers tests in a headless way, but not assertion code is evaluated there for now.
+PhantomJs is a dependency to run Browsers tests in a headless way.

 Run Node tests only.